1. Forget the Tube map

 4. Take the kids

 Some people would baulk at taking the family to carnival, but plenty do and have a fantastic day.
-Our advice would be go early on Sunday, which is Family Day and when the children's groups parade – it's quieter and more relaxed than Monday.
-If possible, leave the pram at home but do have enough adults to carry each toddler through the crowds and when they get tired.
+Our advice would be to go early on Sunday, which is Family Day and when the children's groups parade – it's quieter and more relaxed than Monday.
+If possible, leave the pram (stroller) at home but do have enough adults to carry each toddler through the crowds when they get tired.
 Bring earplugs just in case.

 5. Meet in advance